 Santa Croce NeighborhoodJust to the east of the center is the Santa Croce Neighborhood.
 Stop in Piazza Santa Croce, the neighborhood's lively main square, to admire the facade of the medieval Santa Croce Basilica, the largest Franciscan church in the world.
 By the church is the Leather School of Santa Croce, Scuola del Cuoio, where you can see artisans making leather products and a display of leather-working tools.

-If you're ready to get away from the tourist crowds, head across the river on Ponte Vespucci (west of Ponte Vecchio) to the area known as Oltrarno.
+To get away from the tourist crowds, head across the river on Ponte Santa Trinita (west of Ponte Vecchio) to the area known as Oltrarno.
 Here you'll find interesting neighborhoods that see fewer tourists.
-While there aren't any major monuments, the area is pleasant for strolling and you'll see typical Florentine buildings, shops, and neighborhood squares.
-In Piazza Santa Spirito, there's a small morning market and the Santo Spirito Church, designed by Brunelleschi in the 15th century church, where there's a wealth of art work.
-Around the neighborhood are small stores and artisan workshops.
+It's a pleasant place for strolling and you'll see typical Florentine buildings, small stores, artisan workshops, and neighborhood squares.
+In Piazza Santa Spirito, there's a small morning market and the Santo Spirito Church, designed by Brunelleschi in the 15th century, where there's a wealth of art work.
+Santa Maria del Carmine Church has a beautiful Renaissance fresco cycle in the Cappella Brancacci (open 10–5, Sunday 1–5, closed Tuesdays).

 While some of Florence's churches have an admission charge, many smaller churches are still free and often hold surprising historic art works.
 Here are a few to visit (note - these churches have free admission at time of writing): Orsanmichele, originally built in 1336 as a market and grain store, has statues of patron saints of each guild.
 San Miniato al Monte, near Piazzale Michelangelo, was built during the 11th - 13th centuries and has a Romanesque interior with a frescoed crypt.
 San Marco, in Piazza San Marco, was home to Beato Angelico in the 16th century and holds some of his works.

-Having a look around a public square, or piazza, is always free.
+Having a look around a public square, or piazza, is always free (unless you sit in a cafe for a drink, where you'll pay for table service).
 In addition to being popular getherins places, several of Florence's squares are like outdoor museums.
 Here are seven squares worth a visit in Florence.